sjmignot/dogsbody/content/posts/andrei-rublev.md

 After watching a film you leave with moments folded into each other: a composite.
 What you watched existed in time, but your reflections are necessarily condensed: a kind of emotional singularity.

 This is what makes review or summary of temporal art (film, literature, music) a strange but fascinating process.
-Experience of the piece involves a mapping, compression, into atemporal memory.
+Experience of the piece involves a mapping, compression, into atemporal memory[^1].
 Recall involves temporal restoration, which is inevitably a lossy process.

 Though all of this may sound a hasty premeditated complaint of the writing that follows, though it very well might be, it does seem the kind of preamble Tarkovsky would have appreciated.
 After all, he modestly called his art "sculpting in time".